 Wound cleaning and dressing.

-Ensure comfort, keeping the temperature at a comfortable level, clean and soft bedding.
+Ensure comfort by keeping the temperature at a comfortable level and providing clean and soft bedding.

 Love and support.